coderefinery/documentation/_episodes/06-gh-pages.md

 ---
 layout: episode
-title: "Deploying a project website to GitHub Pages"
+title: "Deploying a project website or homepage to GitHub Pages"
 teaching: 0
 exercises: 15
 questions: